ComplexityGarage/ExemplaryProject1/README.md

 - Eryk Bluj
 - Mateusz Janus
 # Description of the project
 For our final project during Garage of Complexity course we decided to make an alarm clock.
-In order to switch it off it's necessary to light a photoresistor (or cover it if the light's already turned on in a room) placed in the chimney.
+In order to switch it off it's necessary to light a photoresistor placed in the chimney.
 The shape of the alarm clock resembles a garage to match the name of the course - "Garage of Complexity".
 Our garage alarm clock is shown in the photo below:

 <p align="center">
 <img src="https://github.com/ComplexityGarage/ExemplaryProject1/assets/104577187/8bb08fda-fac9-44b5-bbf4-b41ae17ff72a" width="400">